Jason Leland Adams: In other media

-In 1995, Adams starred as Agent Dan Sandler on the action series Vanishing Son, which ran as a part of Universal Television's Action Pack in first-run syndication.
+In 1995, Jason starred as Agent Dan Sandler on the action series Vanishing Son, which ran as a part of Universal Television's Action Pack in first-run syndication.

 After the 1998 cancellation of Dr. Quinn, Medicine Woman, Jason guest-starred in the science fiction television series Star Trek: Deep Space Nine during season 7, in the episode entitled "Covenant", where he portrayed the character of Benyan.
 He co-starred together with the then 25-year-old actress Maureen Flannigan, who portrayed Benyan's wife Mika.

 The characters of Benyan and Mika also appeared in the DS9 novel: Mission - Gamma: "Cathedral", published October 2002.

 In 1999 Jason played the part as the bartender in the short film Weeping Shriner, written & directed by William Preston Robertson.
 Adams starred alongside fellow Dr. Quinn star Geoffrey Lower, who played the lead role in the film, which can be described as a comedy about depression.

 It was Geoffrey Lower's wife Karen Severin, who produced the short film.

 Personal life

-Jason married Alicia Hoge in 1996, with whom he has three children, born 1998 (Isabelle), November 2001 (Max), and 2006 (Alice).
+Jason has three children, born 1999 (Isabelle), 2001 (Max), and 2007 (Alice).